 - Solving the corn maze in Stowe

-It’s a busy trip, one that will keep you busy since there’s just so many stunning fall drives to take, so many maple coffees to drink and pumpkin donuts.
-I felt like I couldn’t sleep since I didn’t want to miss out on the fall magic.
-I loved it.
+It’s a busy itinerary.
+There are so many fall drives to take, so many maple coffees to drink, so many pumpkin donuts to eat that I felt like I couldn’t sleep for fear of missing something.
+I loved every minute of it.

-If you’re thinking about planning your own fall road trip through New England, I recommend you don’t wait.
-Hotels book up quickly, but it’s so worth the effort.
-You’ll come home with a camera roll full of golden trees and a heart full of cozy memories.
+If you’re thinking about planning your own New England fall road trip, don’t wait.
+Hotels book up quickly and this is one of those trips that absolutely lives up to the hype.
+You’ll come home with a camera roll full of golden trees and a lot of very good pastry memories.

 Have questions about this guide?
-Drop a comment or DM me on Instagram @thewhimsysoul!
+Drop a comment below or DM me on Instagram @thewhimsysoul!